 Greeters & Ushers provide an atmosphere of hospitality by welcoming and assisting visitors and worshippers before Mass begins.

 The fourth Friday of every month at 6:30 AM, parishioners of St. Ignatius Parish prepare, serve, and share breakfast with homeless men and women at St. John the Evangelist Church in the Mission District.
-Eating breakfast together with the guests served is an integral part of this monthly early morning ministry.
-Contact us for more information or click to the right to access the Volunteer Form.

 St. Ignatius Parish has been a regular supporter of Habitat for Humanity and its mission to build stable ownership housing for needy families while fostering community involvement.